-Another study took it one step further.
-Not only can CBD alleviate symptoms, the research indicated that it could rebuild the epithelial cells lining our intestines.
-This means it could potentially heal leaky gut.
-More experiments are certainly required, but this is very promising for cannabidiol’s reputation as a powerful healing medicine, and proving the ability to for the product to tackle the root cause instead of simply providing symptom relief.
+Furthermore, cannabidiol could also rebuild the epithelial cell lining our intestines.
+For this reason, it has the potential to heal leaky gut.
+More experiments are required, but this is very promising for cannabidiol’s reputation as a powerful healing medicine, and proving the ability to for the product to tackle the root cause instead of simply providing symptom relief.

-It plagues us when we’re children, and sometimes follows us into adulthood.
-We can turn to over-the-counter solutions and prescription medications, but how about adding acne to the list of what CBD’s healing benefits?
+It plagues us as children and follows us into adulthood.
+How about adding acne to the list of CBD’s health benefits?

-We know that acne comes from many sources, including stress.
-From (1), we know CBD can assist with anxiety and therefore, stress.
-By transitive property, CBD may help your acne while it helps you relax.
+Acne comes from many sources, including stress.
+We know CBD can assist with anxiety and therefore stress.
+So then, by transitive property, CBD may help your acne while it helps you de-stress.

-Regardless of the cause, cannabidiol was used topically as treatment for existing acne in a research experiment.
-Because of its anti-inflammatory properties, CBD was shown to reach sebaceous glands and calm potential acne before the sebum erupted into an offending pimple.
+CBD has also been tested as a topical treatment for breakouts in research studies.
+Because of its anti-inflammatory properties, it was able to reach sebaceous glands and calm potential acne, before the sebum erupted into an offending pimple.

 5) Motivation, Alertness, But Also Sleep

-A gentle alternative to coffee, CBD can keep you alert, awake, and motivated.
+CBD can keep you alert, awake, and motivated.
 Studies have shown cannabidiol increasing dopamine release.
-We all know dopamine as the excitement neurotransmitter, easy tickled by a variety of stimulators that leave us feeling happy.
+Dopamine is the excitement neurotransmitter, easily tickled by a variety of stimulators leaving us happy.

 But wait, isn’t CBD supposed to help with sleep?

-Because the studies are not comprehensive enough, it isn’t clear.
-While some studies produce results like the aforementioned one.
-On the other hand, CBD has shown to be more sedative in higher doses it may be more sedative.
+The studies are not conclusive enough, so it isn’t clear.
+Some studies produce results like the aforementioned one.
+On the other hand, CBD has shown to be more sedative in higher doses.

 6) Epilepsy and Other Neurodegenerative Diseases

 Hopefully, most of us never have to encounter these.
-Regardless, it is comforting to know that CBD has been used as a remedy for these life-threatening illnesses.
+But if you do, it is comforting to know that CBD has even been used as a remedy for these life-threatening illnesses.

-Cannabidiol has been well researched in helping with epilepsy and seizures.
-It has even been approved by the FDA under the name Epidiolex® in the US.
-With its breakthrough as being recognized by the FDA, can you imagine how effective it must be?
+Cannabidiol has been well researched in aiding epilepsy and seizures.
+The FDA has approved it under the name Epidiolex® in the US.
+With its breakthrough being recognized on a federal level, can you imagine how effective cannabidiol must be?